henri/spb/README.md

 SPB is a powerful tool on your computer.
 Below is a summary of the key features on offer :
   - Easily create isolated web browser instances.
-  - Reliable templating system which provides task isolation.
+  - Reliable templating system which provides task isolation and customaisation and repeatable browser configurations.
   - Licensed under GNU GPL, ensuring your rights (as a user of this software) are respected.
   - Easy installation and removal.
   - Support for multiple web browsers.